 We acquire a significant portion of our mortgages from several large lenders.
 These lenders are among the largest mortgage loan originators in the U.S. We have contracts with a number of mortgage lenders that include a commitment by the lender to sell us a minimum percentage or dollar amount of its mortgage origination volume.
 These contracts typically last for one year.
 If a mortgage lender fails to meet its contractual commitment, we have a variety of contractual remedies, including the right to assess certain fees.
 As the mortgage industry has been consolidating, we, as well as our competitors, have been seeking increased business from a decreasing number of key lenders.
 In 2007, three mortgage lenders each accounted for 12% or more of our single-family mortgage purchase volume.
 These lenders collectively accounted for approximately 45% of this volume.
-In addition, in 2007, our top ten lenders represented approximately 79% of our single-family mortgage purchase volume.
-In 2007, our top three multifamily lenders collectively represented approximately 44% of our multifamily purchase volume.
-Our top ten multifamily lenders represented approximately 80% of our multifamily purchase volume in 2007.
+In addition, in 2007, our top ten lenders represented approximately 79% of our single-family mortgage purchase volume approximately 44% of our multifamily purchase volume.
+Our top ten multifamily lenders represented approximately 44% of our multifamily purchase volume.
+Our top ten multifamily lenders represented approximately 44% of our multifamily purchase volume in 2007.
 See "RISK FACTORS - Competitive and Market Risks" for additional information.